Best Steps Of Growing Calla Lilies In Containers

-These particular lilies bloom in the summer and fall and are best planted in a garden bed or container (no aquatic planters for this one).
-It's ideal to keep them in full sun or partial shade, and they prefer moist but well-drained soil.
+These particular lilies bloom in the summer and fall and are best planted in a garden bed or container (there are no aquatic plants for this one).
+It's ideal for keeping them in full sun or partial shade, and they prefer moist but well-drained soil.

 6. Crystal Clear Calla Lily

 The Crystal Clear, also known as the Arum lily, is a pure white lily with a vivid yellow center.
 The blooms of these calla lilies are most abundant in the summer and autumn months.